Integrative Physiology Research Lab

 Current Research

-Specifically, we are interested in examining sympathetic neural and cardiovascular responses to various sympathoexcitatory maneuvers including
+Specifically, we are interested in examining sympathetic neural, cardiovascular and cerebrovascular responses to various interventions including

-Comprehensive investigations of neural and vascular influences on cardiovascular disease and orthostatic hypotension are clinically relevant, and this area of research is traditionally funded by the National Institutes of Health (NIH).
-Our ongoing and recently completed NIH grants focus on the following:
+Comprehensive investigations of neural and vascular influences on cardiovascular disease and orthostatic hypotension are clinically relevant, and these areas of research are traditionally funded by the National Institutes of Health.

 Support This Lab